dblibaum/cuda-neat/README.md

 CUDA toolkit, MultiNEAT, PyCUDA

 The setup is a little unusual.
-Before running setup.py for MultiNEAT, you should place the provided neuralnetwork.cpp file into the multineat/lib folder where it usually is, replacing the existing file.
-This alters the Output() method to output the parameters of the network instead of the actual output of the network.
+Before running setup.py for MultiNEAT, you should place the provided NeuralNetwork.cpp file into MultiNEAT/lib, replacing the existing file.
+This alters the code so that the Output() method outputs the parameters of the network instead of the actual output of the network.
 WARNING: This breaks the normal functionality of this function.
 This was the easiest solution for my use case, but of course not optimal.
 If you want a normally functioning version of MultiNEAT you should maintain that separately from this installation.